 Our work areas include:

-- Maintaining an effective working relationship with Animal Health and Veterinary Laboratories Agency (AHVLA).
+- maintaining an effective working relationship with Animal and Plant Health Agency (APHA).

-We work closely with AHVLA, our colleagues within the Department for Food and Rural Affairs (DEFRA) and the other devolved administrations.
+We work closely with APHA, our colleagues within the Department for Food and Rural Affairs (DEFRA) and the other devolved administrations.